Everything you need to know...

 - Understand the scientific principles underpinning successful strength and conditioning.

-- Critically reflect upon and develop your technical, problem-solving and interpersonal skills as an advanced practitioner.
+- Critically reflect on and improve your technical, problem-solving and interpersonal skills.

-Strength and Conditioning practitioners must employ a wide range of underpinning knowledge, practical skills and applied techniques to meet the requirements of such a highly specialised role.
-This course will equip and challenge you to evaluate the physical elements of sport performance, develop tailored strength and conditioning interventions, monitor and evaluate training as well as developing your practical coaching skills through experiential learning.
+Advanced strength and conditioning practitioners need a wide range of knowledge, practical skills and applied techniques to meet the requirements of such a highly specialised role.
+This course will prepare you to evaluate the physical elements of sport performance or health settings, developing tailored strength and conditioning interventions, as well as your practical coaching skills through experiential learning.

 Come to an open day